...

 👉 Cozy Bay Day Tour

-👉 Overnight Cruise (Aspira or similar)
+👉 Overnight Cruise ( look at the Aspira or something similar)

 👉 Cat Ba Island + Lan Ha Bay Tour